 Ah, the holidays, where trails of glitter lead you to magical eye candy utopia!
 When it's not being used on every ornament, tree and mantle, it's the sparkle in every little (and big) girl's eye.
 There is something extremely nostalgic about glitter and yet applied in the right way, very sophisticated and chic.
 Those little sparkles catch the corner of your eye every time, face it, you love GLITTER.

 Sure, you can buy glitter for your cakes...or wait....can you?
 That is the question most of the time, isn't it?
 It can be very confusing.
 Disco dust (non-toxic, but NOT edible) commonly sold alongside edible products, should not be used on food that will be consumed.
 It's more for those items that are showpieces only.
 It's essentially non-toxic craft glitter... it won't hurt you if you eat it, (so they say) but never gets digested.
 By the way, ever wonder how much glitter you inhale?
 Bits of plastic in my lungs... meh, I'm good, no use for glittery lungs.

-This tutorial will how you how to create your own out of gelatin!
-Now, I’m not saying your going to want to eat spoon fulls of glitter (unless you always go around eating pure gelatin).. but you can feel secure in sprinkling some on a cupcake or putting it a cake without feeling like you’ve contaminated a cake with plastic, I mean, disco dust.
+This tutorial will show how to create your own out of gelatin!
+Now, I'm not saying you're going to want to eat spoon fulls of glitter (unless you always go around eating pure gelatin).. but you can feel secure in sprinkling some on a cupcake or putting it a cake without feeling like you've contaminated a cake with plastic, I mean, disco dust.